Osmahmoud/Osmahmoud.github.io/index.md

 </p>

 <p align="justify">
-Furthermore, I am running a number of statistical <a href="/R-courses" title="Details on R courses">courses using R</a> at several locations across Europe.
+Furthermore, I am running a number of statistical <a href="/R-courses" title="Details on R courses" target="_blank">courses using R</a> at several locations across Europe.
 I do deliver courses on-sites as well.
 If you are representing an institution and interested in finding out more details, please feel free to contact me.
 </p>

 ## Research Interests